Are you fortunate enough to have old journals and diaries from family members in your attic, garage, closet, or home hiding places?

 Additionally, if a diary has newspaper clippings and other inserts, place a piece of archival paper between the pages to reduce other damage, such as ink transfer.

 Melissa has also suggested avoiding tape, rubber bands, or adhesives.
-Simply fold the tissue paper and place the book in the box.
+Fold the tissue paper and place the book in the box.
 Crumple some tissue paper and fit it around the journal in the storage box to reduce movement when stored.

-Finally, store the journals flat, not on their sides, and keep them in a cold, dark place.
+Finally, store the journals flat, not on their sides, in a cold, dark place.
 Avoid the attic, basement, or garage as storage locations.

 3. Create a Finding Aid